 Obviously it helps them, but it also helps the community!

 We weren't kidding - that really is a gorgeous room!!

 The following morning we met Jeff (Mr.) Landry.
 He gave us a great tour of the "behind the scenes" area of the operation.

-After an extensive tour, Karen and I liked both Jeff, Libby and their children ( 2 youngest are still home) so much, that we offered to help "prune" their vines on Saturday and have gone out every Saturday since - like I said, we may never leave!!
+After an extensive tour, Karen and I liked both Jeff, Libby and their children ( 2 youngest are still home) so much, that we offered to help "prune" their vines on Saturday and have gone out every Saturday for about 2 months - like I said, we may never leave!!